unraid/docs/docs/unraid-os/getting-started/set-up-unraid/customize-unraid-settings.md

 ## Network Services

 **Network Services** let you configure network communication protocols on your Unraid server, which are essential for user and disk shares.
-You can also enable an FTP server, a logging server, and set up a VPN for secure remote access.
+You can also enable an %%FTP|ftp%% server, a logging server, and set up a %%VPN|vpn-tunnel%% for secure remote access.

 ### NFS (Network File System)

 NFSv4 support was introduced in Unraid 6.
-You can enable or disable it for user shares and adjust the `fuse_remember` tunable to help resolve *NFS Stale File Handle* errors.
+You can enable or disable it for %%user shares|user-share%% and adjust the `fuse_remember` tunable to help resolve *NFS Stale File Handle* errors.
  <div style={{ margin: 'auto', maxWidth: '400px'}}>

   ![NFS](/img/settings-nfs.png)